tqdm/py-make/CONTRIBUTING.md

 - in case of a mistake, you can delete an uploaded release on pypi, but you cannot re-upload another with the same version number
-- in case of a mistake in the metadata on pypi (e.g. bad README), updating just the metadata is possible: `[python setup.py] make pypimeta`
+- in case of a mistake in the metadata on pypi (e.g. bad README), updating just the metadata is possible: `[python -m py]make pypimeta`

 QUICK DEV SUMMARY